helloturbine/turbine-docs/docs/records/work_orders.md

 ![Work Orders](../../static/img/work_orders2.gif)

+## How to add other charges to a work order

+1. Select the "Add Charge" button on the right of a work order.

+2. Enter the Name, Charge, Type, and Allocation and hit the "Add" button.

 ## How to download a PDF for a Work Order

 Once a work order has been cut, you can select “Download PDF” in the upper right.